-Operating in the Caribbean, West Mediterranean and the East Mediterranean
+Operating in the Bahamas, Caribbean, East Mediterranean and the West Mediterranean

 Captain Carl was born in Indianapolis, Indiana in 1974.
 He has one brother, Ryan, who is a 200 Ton Captain.
 His father, Ted, is also a Sea Captain; one family, three men of the sea, and over 550,000 nautical miles of combined experience.